 Custom features also enable Onshape to prototype new tools and make them available for general use, to get early feedback, and suggestions for improvements.
 To this end, a new set of custom features for automating the creation of insert stock parts, shut-off and parting surfaces, and mold splitting can be found here.
 These features have been developed to address the demand for mold design capabilities, have been beta-tested by several tool designers on real-world customer examples, and are now available for testing by all Onshape users.

-This Thursday, I will be hosting a webinar to demonstrate how these custom Onshape features work, but if you want to try them out first, please do.
+Check out this webinar on how these custom Onshape features work, but if you want to try them out first, please do.
 Your questions and feedback are welcomed.
 Remember, you don’t have to copy the Document to use these custom features, just add them to your toolbar using the “Custom features” button at the top of the Document.

 Finally, mold base detailing can be a very time-consuming and tedious undertaking.
 Using Onshape’s in-context design to modify plates and add slides and waterlines relative to the design part, keeps the core and cavity geometry definition separate.
 It also helps to keep complexity down while maintaining a complete overview of the entire mold design process.
 More custom features to automate plate detailing will be added over time, based on user demand and feedback.